davnev/REM/README.md

 the following factors: word frequency with 2 levels (high vs. low), item presentations at study (1,2,4).

-*USAGE*: This is the top-level script which then calls lower level functions.
-The user has only to adjust the parameters in the section below to generate  simulated results with different conditions (i.e. how many items to memorise)
+*USAGE*: REM_main.m is the top-level script which then calls lower level functions.
+The user has only to adjust this script to generate simulated results with different conditions (i.e. how many items to memorise)

 *NOTE*: The script is intended as an exploratory tool to understand memory